VirtusLab/gpki/docs/commands_docs/import.rst

     gpki import [-i|--input <file1 ... fileN>]

-Imports all public keys from GPG public key block or file(s), so later on those keys are available to use as recipients.
-If input files are not specified, user is asked to paste the GPG public key block.
+Imports recipients from console or file(s) if any is specified.
+Expected format is GPG public key block.
-If at least one key from block/file is not imported successfully, then all keys from given block/file are treated as corrupted, and not added to GPG keyring.
+Every keys in the block or the file must be valid, otherwise the block/file is treated as corrupted and not imported.
-Prints import summary report divided into three sections: Succeeded, Unchanged and Failed imports.
+Prints import summary divided into three sections: Succeeded, Unchanged and Failed imports.

-Note: provided files will be found only if they are placed in current working directory.
-If there is need to add files from different location, then relative path to the file must be specified.
+Note: Unless absolute, input path is relative to the current working directory.

 **Options:**

--i, --input                            Specifies the file or files from which keys are going to be imported
+-i, --input                            Specifies the files from which keys should be imported